andre-maree/Trax-SQL-Audit/README.md

 It is not straight-forward to compare Azure Table Storage vs Azure SQL data at rest costs.
 A reasonable cost for SQL Azure can be $5 per gig per month.
 A reasonable cost for Azure Table Storage can be 5c per gig per month.
 It is not unreasonable to estimate that Azure Table Storage cost is about a 100 times cheaper than Azure SQL for data at rest.
 It is very safe to assume that there is a massive price advantage for data at rest for Azure Table Storage, for any logical comparisons with different factors and features enabled that effects pricing.

-#### Compared to a solution that requires another SQL Server licence, or for when the existing SQL Server is used to store audit data:
+#### Compared to a solution that uses the existing SQL Server to store audit data:

-If SQL Server is the audit store, then it is recommended to export audit data to another SQl Server instance.
-However, id the same instance is used to store audit data, then there is only a slight data cost advantage in favour of Table Storage.
-A great benefit of Trax is it`s scalability by data partitioning, compared to a SQL index on audit data that was populated by trigger.
+If SQL Server is the audit store, then it is recommended to export audit data to another SQL Server instance.
+Even if the same SQL Sever database instance is used to store audit data, there is a significant cost advantage to Azure blob archive tier cost that Trax can use.
+Another great benefit of Trax is it`s scalability by data partitioning, compared to a SQL index on audit data that was populated by trigger.
+Placing an index on an audit table that is populated by trigger is not recommened because it slows the working of the primary table.
+It would be better to create a table per month, but this should not be done in the production SQL database - Trax does this by moving the data into Azure storage.

 #### Compared to solution that uses the built in SQL auditing mechanism: